 Life is full of ups and downs, and being able to remain optimistic can help you to move through even some of the darkest times.
-Optimism is not about seeing rainbows and butterflies around every corner, but allowing us to learn from situations, find small positives and see new opportunities – even when things get tough.
+Optimism is not about seeing rainbows and butterflies around every corner, but about learning from situations, finding small positives, and seeing new opportunities – even when things get tough.

-It’s often assumed that optimistic people were simply born or raised that way – but it’s a skill that people can learn and develop at any age.
+It’s often assumed that optimistic people were simply born or raised that way.
+Though it’s a skill that people can learn and develop at any age.

 With this in mind, we’ve pulled together a selection of tools to help you take a more positive, proactive approach to every situation.
 If you’re struggling with anything at the moment, a little optimism can go a long way in restoring some hope and happiness.

 In a nutshell, optimism describes a person’s ability to be able to have hope and confidence in the outcome of a situation, even in the face of adversity.

 Optimists can generally extract the positives from all kinds of situations, and tend to believe that a situation is more likely to have a good outcome than a bad one.